Fibonacci Laws of Planetary Motion β Technical Background

 β‘ Tests 10β12 depend on planet identity (mirror-pair assignments, period fractions, -assignments), not on reshuffled values, so the permutation null cannot test them.
 The Monte Carlo nulls generate fully random assignments and give meaningful -values.

-Tests 2β4 and 9 are individually non-significant, as expected: the eccentricity ladder involves only 4 inner planets (limited statistical power), Tests 3β4 suffer from circularity with model-derived amplitudes, and the precession hierarchy count is not discriminating because many random period sets also produce Fibonacci-like ratios among 10+ pairs.
+Tests 1β4 and 9 are individually non-significant or marginal, as expected: the pairwise count is borderline, the eccentricity ladder involves only 4 inner planets (limited statistical power), Tests 3β4 suffer from circularity with model-derived amplitudes, and the precession hierarchy count is not discriminating because many random period sets also produce Fibonacci-like ratios among 10+ pairs.

 Exoplanet Tests: TRAPPIST-1 and Kepler-90